718 Naval Air Squadron: No.4 Naval Air Fighting School

-Post War
+In this context, Vought Corsair, an American carrier-borne fighter-bomber, took the place of the Supermarine Spitfire PR Mk XIII aircraft, with additional North American Harvard training aircraft and Miles Martinet aircraft incorporated to provide target facilities.
+The squadron was disbanded in November, with the Vought Corsair aircraft being abandoned at sea from HMS Ranger, while the remaining aircraft were transferred to 794 Naval Air Squadron at RNAS Eglinton.

+Seafire conversion unit

-On 23 August 1946 the squadron was reformed for the third time at RNAS Eglington to operate as a Seafire conversion squadron within the 51st Training Air Group, but was transferred to the 52nd Training Group in November of that year.
-In its role as a conversion squadron the unit worked with Supermarine Seafire IIIs and XVs, North American Harvards, and Miles Masters.
+On 23 August 1946, the squadron was reformed for the third time at RNAS Eglington (HMS Gannet), County Londonderry, Northern Ireland, to operate as a Seafire conversion squadron within the 51st Training Air Group, but was transferred to the 52nd Training Group in November of that year.
+In its role as a conversion squadron the unit worked with Supermarine Seafire L Mk.III fighter aircraft, alongside two types of advanced trainer aircraft: North American Harvard and Miles Master.

+In November, the squadron underwent a transfer of its Commanding Officer and staff with 794 Naval Air Squadron, allowing them to gain embarked experience with the new squadron.
 On 17 March 1947, the squadron was disbanded for the penultimate time.

-Jet Era
+Jet conversion training

-Almost a decade later, on 26 April 1955, the squadron was reformed at RNAS Stretton, this time to train Royal Naval Reserve pilots of the 1831 Naval Air Squadron in the use of the Supermarine Attacker and de Havailland Sea Vampire.
-Early in the year the unit moved to RAF Honiley to work with the 1833 Naval Air Squadron in the same role.
+Nearly ten years later, on 26 April 1955, the squadron was re-established at RNAS Stretton (HMS Blackcap), Cheshire.
+Its primary function was to train Royal Naval Volunteer Reserve pilots from 1831 Naval Air Squadron in operating the Supermarine Attacker, a naval jet fighter aircraft and the de Havilland Sea Vampire jet fighter aircraft.

+Later in the year, the unit relocated to RAF Honiley, Warwickshire, to collaborate with 1833 Naval Air Squadron in fulfilling the same training responsibilities.

-The unit was disbanded for the final time on 31 December 1955 once it had completed its work.
+The unit was ultimately disbanded for the last time on 31 December 1955, having successfully completed its assigned tasks.

-Aircraft Operated
+Aircraft operated

 The squadron operated a variety of different aircraft and versions: